MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

 - [X] C. Utilize a graphical user interface (GUI) to run automated machine learning experiments. `This is correct because running automated machine learning experiments using a GUI requires an enterprise workspace.`
 - [X] D. Use a graphical user interface (GUI) to design and execute machine learning experiments with Azure Machine Learning designer. `This is correct because using the Azure Machine Learning designer's GUI for defining and running experiments requires an enterprise workspace.`

-## Q: Identifying Features for Predicting Plant Growth
+## Q31: Identifying Features for Predicting Plant Growth

 > You need to predict the growth rate of a plant species using the following dataset.